+3. Add at least 2 more follow-up emails.
+Consider sending another one the next day at the same time.
+Chances are your customers will be shopping at the same time the next day and will be open to check out your store again.

-This is another really powerful email flow that targets users that simply browsed your site and left.
+This is another really powerful email marketing flow that targets users that simply browsed your site and left.
 How does it get their email you ask?

 These are customers that have registered before on your site or have abandoned their cart long enough not to trigger the cart abandonment email flow.

 - Include product recommendations - images and links to other products in your email.
 Since these customers didn’t find what they were looking for, it’s a good idea to display a variety of products and see if they could get them back on your site.

-2. Be funny - use humor in these to re-engage these site visitors.
+- Be funny - use humor in these to re-engage these site visitors.
 Here’s a really great example from Adidas.
 It’s quirky, interesting, and makes me click and see what new shoes they have for me.
 Check out our guide to the top 100+ browse abandonment subject lines to get some inspiration.

 Product launch sequences are the bread and butter of B2B marketers and can be used effectively with B2C e-commerce companies as well.